vladcocis/ane-collection/README.md

 const newPath = '/your/system/path/public/uploads/' + fileName
 ```

-The database configuration is present inside `lib/db.js`, where one must fill in the following fields:
+The database configuration is present inside `lib/db.js`, a file which you must create as such:

 ```code
 config: {